woocommerce/woocommerce/plugins/woocommerce-blocks/.github/patch-initial-checklist.md

 ## Pull request in WooCommerce Core for Package update

 This only needs done if the patch release needs to be included in WooCommerce Core.
+Reviewing and merging the PR is your team's responsibility, except in the case of `Fix Release Request`.
+In this case, the WooCommerce release manager reviews and merges the PR.

 -   [ ] Create a pull request for updating the package in WooCommerce core (based off of the WooCommerce core release branch this is deployed for).